 Plan Your Visit

-The park is working with our adjacent landowners to provide limited access to the public for educational purposes.
+The park is also working with our adjacent landowners to provide limited access to the public for educational purposes.
 To learn about these opportunities visit Get Involved as it will be updated when opportunities arise.

 Another Way to Visit Honouliuli National Historic Site